eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Structure Types
 """""""""""""""

-Structure types are defined using the :code:`<struct>` tag with mandatory attribute :code:`name`.
+Structure types are declared using the :code:`<struct>` tag with mandatory attribute :code:`name`.
 Structure inheritance may be configured setting optional attribute :code:`baseType`.
-XML Structure Types require at least one member defined.
+XML Structure Types require at least one member declared.

 .. note::